 Report in SPA impairment amounts determined to be significant.
-For more information on identification of impairments and testing the asset for significance, see Accounting and Financial Reporting for Impairment of Capital Assets and for Insurance Recoveries (FPP G.002).
+For more information on identification of impairments and testing the asset for significance, see Impairment of Capital Assets and Insurance Recoveries.
 The Update Property (PAPUPD), Update Fund Value (PAUVAL) and Disposal of Property (PADLET) screens are used to record impaired asset information in SPA.

 Report the asset as impaired on the Update Property (PAPUPD) screen:

 Field Name Required Entry IMPAIRMENT INDICATOR Y IMPAIRMENT AMOUNT Decimal 11,2 IMPAIRMENT DATE MM/DD/YYYY